Ben Roethlisberger hits Steelers with eye-opening take amid playoff failures

 There is no question that Mike Tomlin is an exceptional football coach.
-His 18-year (and counting) run with the Pittsburgh Steelers is noteworthy not just for the team’s victory in Super Bowl 43 but also for sustained excellence.
-Tomlin’s consistency is best exemplified by his record 18 consecutive seasons without a losing season to start a head coaching career.
+His 18-year (and counting) run with the Pittsburgh Steelers is highlighted by the team’s victory in Super Bowl 43 and noteworthy for nearly two decades of sustained excellence.
+Tomlin’s consistency is best exemplified by his record 18 consecutive years without a losing season to start a head coaching career.

 Despite his historic greatness as a “leader of men,” which includes reaching the playoffs in 12 of his 18 seasons at the helm, some fans are calling for the Steelers to fire Tomlin.
 This is largely the result of recent postseason failures, as the team has lost six straight playoff games dating back to 2016.